-Take some time to set goals that exist for you, not for gay men.
-You need to be good to yourself regardless of their opinions.
+Take some time to set goals that exist solely for you, not for your idea of what gay men want, or who we are.
+You need to be good to yourself regardless of outside opinions.
 You have to see yourself as worth taking care of.
-Regardless who is in your life or your bed, we live and die alone.
-We face ourselves as single entities.
-Others come and go, but your relationship to self is lifelong.

 I was a virgin til I was 28 and I stopped having sex when I was 32 not by choice but I guys started meeting each other on AOL instead of in person and quite frankly I’m too uptight to talk about sex, meet guys online because of the above issues.